formvuelate/formvuelate/docs/3.x/src/guide/advanced-schema.md

 condition: model => model.first?.second?.third?.myInput === 'something'
 ```

 Alternatively, use an external library solution like [Lodash's get](https://lodash.com/docs/4.17.15#get) to make sure the model path is defined.
-The second value provided here as `fault` will be the default in case it isn't.
+The second value provided here as `false` will be the default in case it isn't.

 ```js
 condition: model => _.get(model, 'first.second.third.myField', false) === 'something'